AviatrixSystems/ace-iac-day-zero/README.md

 This repository builds out the following infrastructure for the Aviatrix ACE IaC course:

-- Aviatrix Transit in AWS with 2 spokes
+- Aviatrix Transit in AWS
+- Aviatrix Spoke in AWS
+- Aviatrix Spoke in Azure
 - Ubuntu VMs with password authentication (1 per spoke)
-- Multi-Cloud Segmentation (2 security domains connected by connection policy)
+- Multi-Cloud Segmentation (2 security domains)
-- Spoke 2 GW configured for Single IP SNAT

 Component | Version
 --- | ---